 Paying Taxes in Malaysia

-Updated on Wednesday 14th September 2016
+Updated on Tuesday 29th September 2020

-Rate this article 2 reviewsbased on
+Rate this article 3 reviewsbased on

 Foreign entrepreneurs who want to open a company in Malaysia are advised to invest on this market, because the conditions available for foreigners have been improved by the local authorities.
 However, when choosing a foreign location for a business, the investors should also study the taxation system that will apply to their company.
-Our team of company incorporation representatives in Malaysia can offer assistance when complying with the local tax authorities.
+Our team of specialists in company incorporation in Malaysia can offer assistance when complying with the local tax authorities.

 Taxation system applicable to companies in Malaysia

 All companies with operations in Malaysia are required to register for tax purposes.
 A company is considered a tax resident in Malaysia if the management and control of the company are performed here.
 Foreign investors interested in company formation in Malaysia will be taxed only in respect to the income produced on the territory of the country.